NickStrupat/DiscriminatedUnion/README.md

 | Value type with references, or > 16 bytes | Wrapped in a `Box<T>` record | One per construction |
 | Reference type | Reference stored directly | None |

 The cached sentinel array (one per byte index) means the discriminator costs nothing on the inline-storage path.
+The 1- and 2-arm specializations exist precisely to avoid that `Box<T>` for the most common arities — at the cost of a struct whose size grows with its arms.

 ## Visitor dispatch (zero allocation)